billwear/billwear.github.io/timestamp.md

     (insert "\n** " (format-time-string "%H:%M ") ""))
 ```

-Next, I also need to tie that to an extra key:
+Next, I also need to tie that to an extra key, I. this case, F2, added to .emacs:

+'''nohighlight
+(global-set-key (kbd "<f1>") 'save-buffer)
+'''

+And with just a little effirt,we have a way to add journal entries.